 How was that done?
 In ancient Kemet, everything was about being in harmony.
 This is the key to unlocking the ancient Kemetic spiritual system.

 In ancient Kemet, you lived every day connecting to the source of all.
 You did that by being in harmony or resonance with that source.
-The Bible has many scriptures that will say how this is done metaphorically.
+Remnants of this Kemetic idea were passed down through the Greek Gnostics into Christianity.
+Because the Bible and many of its scriptures were taken from the Ancient Egyptian Mystery Schools it has many scriptures that will say how to stay in resonance with the source metaphorically.
 I used to be so angry with Christianity until I studied the source of the bible scriptures and the original intent.

 Here is an example of a bible metaphor for being in harmony with the source of all things.